1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 Your Newborn Baby’s Sleeping Habits

-newborn wrapped in white blankets smiling in his sleep
+newborn smiling in his sleep

 As you surely know, newborn babies sleep a lot.
 In fact, newborns need to sleep between 15 and 18 hours per day.
 Similar to feeding, there’s really no such thing as too much sleep for a newborn.